 Associate Dean of Academic Affairs and Professor of Practice

-As associate dean of academic affairs and professor of practice, Benjamin D. Crockett partners with military and civilian stakeholders to maximize academic program effectiveness and explore feasible solutions to Africa’s security challenges.
-His areas of expertise include security cooperation, political-military affairs, national security strategy, and peace support operations.
+As associate dean of academic affairs and professor of practice, Ben Crockett partners with military and civilian stakeholders to maximize academic program effectiveness and explore feasible solutions to Africa’s security challenges.
+He is the Africa Center lead for the Africa Military Education Program.
+His other areas of expertise include national security and defense policy and strategy, security cooperation, political-military affairs, and peace support operations.

 Prior to joining the Africa Center, Mr. Crockett was the principal advisor at the U.S. State Department for the African Peacekeeping Rapid Response Partnership, a peace operations capacity building program for six African countries.